phmullins/knowledge/games/games-amiga.md

 - Heart of China (1991)
 - Hunter Killer (1990)
 - Hydra (1990)
+- Indiana Jones and the Fate of Atlantis (1993)
 - Indiana Jones and the Last Crusade (1989)
 - Overlord (1994)
 - Red Storm Rising (1990)